msalemor/sk-summarizer-pattern/README.md

 # An AOAI Summarizer implementation with Semantic Kernel

-A summarizer (Map Reduce/Refine) implementation using Semantic Kernel.
-This application can use the power of OpenAI GPT to summarize, translate, analyze risks, etc. a large text source.
-It was implemented as an API, but with minor modifications, the code same code could power an ansyc job to process a large number of files for example in a storage account.
-Summarization and RAG pattern could be combined into a powerful solution where users may want answers from multiple sources or deep answers from specific documents and sources.
+This a summarizer (Map Reduce/Refine) implementation using Semantic Kernel and OpenAI GPT.
+This application can use the GPT's foundational model abilities to summarize, translate, analyze risks, etc. a large text source.

+I implemented this app as a C# Minimal API serving both static files and acting as an API server, but with minor modifications, the same code could power an async job to process a large number of files for example in a storage account.

+Summarization and RAG pattern could be combined into a powerful solution where based on users' choices they could get answers from multiple sources using the RAG pattern or deep answers from specific documents and sources using summarization.

 ## Frontend